Medically reviewed by Drugs.com. Last updated on Jul 16, 2023.

 Appropriate studies have not been performed on the relationship of age to the effects of quazepam in children.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of quazepam in the elderly.
-However, elderly patients are more likely to have confusion, dizziness, or falls and age-related heart, liver, or kidney problems which may an adjustment in the dose in patients receiving quazepam.
+However, elderly patients are more likely to have confusion, dizziness, or falls and age-related heart, liver, or kidney problems which may require an adjustment in the dose for patients receiving quazepam.

 Interactions with Medicines